raboczi/harn-atlas-tools/README.md

 ## Roads

 This extracts roads as they were intended from the SVG.
-There are "cleaner" ways of doing this with *CG_StraightSkeleton*, but they seem to take an exorbitant amount of time and crashed my system.
-At this point the runtime is about a minute, but it still produces some small artifacts.
-I.e. some roads spring up that would be covered by a drawn road.
-Cleaning this up requires another algorithm step.
+At this point the runtime is less than a minute.

     python geo_roads.py -t xyz -d user:password@dbname:host:port

-will connect towns (and such) and roads by modifying both lines and points tables.
-The corrected roads appear as *type = 'ROUTE'*.
-The
+will connect towns (and such) and roads by modifying the lines and tables.
+The final roads appear as *type = 'Trail|Unpaved|Paved'*, but the original is also modified.
-algorithm:

-* connect all road end-points within distance *EPSG* to the road network.
+* connect all road end-points within distance *EPSG* to the road network. and all road points to locations within the same distance.

-* Simplify the road network a bit ([Visvalingam Whyatt](https://en.wikipedia.org/wiki/Visvalingam%E2%80%93Whyatt_algorithm)) using *EPSL* as corner-measure.

-* Remove short end segments from the road network.
+* Remove short end artifacts from the road network.

-* Shift close locations onto road network.

 > Runtime: 1 minute